ulule/go/README.md

 Group packages import, new line between each

-1. Stdlib
+1. Standard library
 2. External packages
 3. Internal packages

-In common case, if you need to rename packages you are doing it wrong.
+In common case, if you need to rename packages when you are importing them, you are doing it wrong.

 ## Be secure

 Always check users input by using validators and sanitize them.

-Don't sanitize an input which is already validating.
+Don't sanitize an input which is already validated, it's useless and you can introduce unexpected behaviors.

 There is no trusted sources.